dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 8 Easy cases

 In this two-dimensional map of physics, one corner sits empty.
-Furthermore, one branch of physics—quantum electrodynamics—hasn't been considered.
+Furthermore, one branch of physics — quantum electrodynamics — hasn't been considered.
 We need only a bit of courage to set quantum electrodynamics in the empty corner.
 Quantum mechanics must be the 𝑐 → ∞ limit of quantum electrodynamics.
 And it is.
 Quantum electrodynamics is the result of marrying special relativity (𝑐 < ∞) and quantum mechanics (ℏ > 0).
 Thus, in the ℏ → 0 limit, quantum electrodynamics turns into special relativity.

 quantum